ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 Whenever you set the `src` of an `img` on iOS to a non-cached value, there is a freeze of anywhere from 50-150ms--even on an iPhone 6.
 In our tests, an Android 4.1 device with images in collection repeat outperforms an iPhone 6.

 Images are very commonly used with collection repeat, and we change the `src` of those images often as the user scrolls.
-This is immensely smooth on Android, but less so on iOS.

 We tried [creating a web worker](https://github.com/driftyco/ionic/blob/e18e30fce379875c78e51fb6bf1445d9419153ce/js/workers/binaryToBase64.js) that fetches the image, converts it, and sends its base64 representation back to the UI thread.
 The image is then set to this base64 representation as a [data-uri](https://css-tricks.com/data-uris/).
 This fixes half of the problem.
 If you set an `img src` to a data-uri that has been set before, it instantly gets the rendered image from the cache and shows it without lag.
 However, the first time a unique data-uri is set, there is a similar delay to that of a a normal `src`.